nablanco/dictionary-web-app/Tasks.md

     - Index/ThemeContext:
       - Create theme file which contains theme array.
 This array will contain (2) objects, each of which will contain the theme specifications for the dark and light themes.
       - Create theme context file which contains all related methods and theme content to be distributed as context to sub-components from the App level up.
-    - Index/FontContext:
+    - Index/FontContext (done):
       - Create font file which contains font array.
 The array will contain (3) objects, each of which will contain the font specifications for the different selections.
       - Create font context file which contains all related methods and font context to be distributed as context to sub-component from the App level up.
     - Index/App
       - API Fetch method will reside at App level.
-    - Index/App/Navbar/Right Group/Font selection:
+    - Index/App/Navbar/Right Group/Font selection (done):
       - Drop down list allowing use to choose font from list of (3).
       - List: Sans Serif, Serif, Mono
     - Index/App/Navbar/Right Group/Theme selection: